l3wk3m/studio-booker/README.md

 As a site owner I would like to have a comprehensive, user-friendly booking system, so that users can effortlessly view, create, modify, and cancel bookings for various courses so that the user easy can book courses.

-**User Story - Viewing available courses**
+**User Story - Viewing available spaces**

-As a registered user I can easily view all available courses so that I can decide which courses to book based on my interests and schedule
+As a registered user I can easily view all available spaces so that I can decide which space to book based on my schedule

 - Acceptance Criteria 1
 Given as a site visitor